 This project offers poems for display in healthcare waiting rooms, libraries, class-rooms and other settings.
 The project has been funded by the Arts Council of England, the Poetry Society, the King’s Fund, NHS Estates, the Dept of Health Equality and Human Rights Group, the Foreign Office and the John Lewis Partnership.
 Many of the poems are bilingual, in celebration of diversity.
 The poem collections are on display in sites all over the UK and indeed the world.
-Since 2008, when the project went digital, people have been downloading them in large numbers from the project’s new stand-alone website – www.poemsfor.org Most of the interest is now coming from schools.
-Further bilingual collections are being prepared.
+Since 2008, when the project went digital, people have been downloading them in large numbers from the project’s website – https://poemsforthewall.org Most of the downloads come from school-teachers, but also librarians and healthcare professionals.

 Mental Health Ward Round Code of Professional Conduct

 Ward rounds can be deeply intimidating.
 The experience can be especially traumatic for people with mental health problems.
 The code referred to here took years to put together.
 It was devised with the classic mental health ward round in mind, which could (and still can ?) involve up to a dozen mental health professionals surrounding a single disturbed person in a room.
 The code sets out guidelines for how to make the ward round and similar meetings more sensitive and respectful.
 It was implemented in at least one North London NHS mental health Trust., though how consistently and effectively was always open to question.
 The code was published in the magazine Openmind and presented to the all-party parliamentary group for mental health in Portcullis House, winning the group’s support ; it was later recognised as good practice by the Department of Health and by the National Institute for Mental Health in England (NIMHE).
 Here is a copy of the code.
 Here is a copy of a leaflet we composed for handing out to hospital patients.

 Consulting with the Users of Mental Health Care Services